There’s nothing wrong with using the auto bill pay service at your local bank, but I just can’t seem to get on board. Here are some of my reasons why.

 3. I like receiving paper bills

 I am also paper girl.
 I like to receive paper bills and to be able to file them away.
-I understand that these bills can be accessed online, but I still like receiving the paper copies so I can sit down and examine them myself.
+Even though bills can be accessed online, I like to review the paper copies for myself.
 It forces me to keep tabs on our expenses and I’ve often realized mistakes by doing this.
 If I were to sign up for automatic bill pay, I would be less likely to scrutinize each statement that comes through.
 I don’t keep paper copies forever, but it’s been nice to access past statements quickly and easily in our file cabinet.

 4. It might tempt us to be lazy with our finances

 Although sitting down and paying bills manually is work, it forces us to keep tabs on our finances.
-Since bills won’t automatically be paid each month, we have to keep track of them and it keeps us very involved in the cash flow process.
+Since bills aren’t paid automatically, we have to keep track of them.
+This keeps us very involved in the cash flow process.
 We work hard to create a budget and I don’t want for the execution of our budget to become automated.

 5. It dulls some of the pain of bill paying (which might not be a good thing)

 This one might not make much sense, but hang with me while I try to explain.
 I don’t like pain…really, I don’t.
 But, there is something about experiencing a little bit of the pain of bill paying that keeps us much more aware of our spending.
 I have a feeling that we would become a little numb to the bill paying process if it were automated.
 By writing out the checks myself or paying the bill online directly to the company, it keeps that pain or feeling fresh in my mind.
-That feeling usually keeps me in line when I’m tempted to overspend.
+I believe that helps me to not overspend.